dph01/lift-CRUDBasic/docs/blogpost.md

 ## Running Version
 To see a running version of this code, go to [www.damianhelme.com/crudbasic](www.damianhelme.com/crudbasic)

-# Overview
+## Overview
 Each data entity has a single HTML page for each of the following:

+  * creating a new instance
-  * listing all events
+  * listing all existing instances
+  * editing an existing instance
-  * viewing (i.e. read only) an existing event,
+  * viewing (i.e. read only) an existing instance
-  * editing an existing event
-  * creating a new event, and
-  * deleting an event.
+  * deleting an existing instance.

-The diagram below shows the allowable page transitions.
-We enter the screen flow through either the list or create page.
-We can only navigate to the view, edit and delete pages through links on one of the other pages.
+The diagram below shows the allowable page transitions, illustrated with the Event example.
+We enter the screen flow through either the list or create page and we can only navigate to the view, edit and delete pages through links on one of the other pages.

 [screen flow TBC]